muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Content.rst

 Analytics in Action: Interpreting Data About Student Engagement
 ***************************************************************

-Most online courses experience periodic drops in student activity that can be closely correlated to specific events: problem due dates.
+Many online courses experience periodic drops in student activity that can be closely correlated to specific events: problem due dates.
 Teams can forecast these changes in engagement, implement strategies to mitigate them, and use weekly activity counts to monitor their reach.